Defending Your Savings Against Significant Downturns

 3. The tax impact is complex to calculate and would require additional assumptions.

-That said, the impact may be non-zero and we will address this in a future post, so if you hold significant assets in taxable accounts you can understand the impact of capital gains taxes on trend following performance.
+That said, the impact may be non-zero, and we address this in a separate post on capital gains tax impacts, which is particularly relevant if you hold significant assets in taxable accounts.

-It should be noted that these are just two methods in the general realm of trend following.
-There is limitless range of possible methods that use differing strategies, including but not limited to: different time frames, different types of moving averages (simple, exponential, weighted), stop-loss value or no use of a stop-loss, possibly incorporating use of a “risk-free” investment and selection of that investment, etc.
+It should be noted that these are just three strategies in the general realm of trend following.
+There is a limitless range of possible strategies using different timeframes, moving average types (simple, exponential, weighted), stop-losses, and cash sweeps.

 Quick-Buy and Stop-Loss Solve Reaction Time Problems

-• Quick-Buy: if a security closes higher for seven consecutive trading days, the algorithm triggers a buy signal regardless of the longer-term averages.
-This ensures we aren’t left on the sidelines during a ‘V-shaped’ recovery.
-(The quick-buy transitions to a normal buy signal if the moving averages cross, and sells on 5% drop in the security while in the quick-buy.)
+• Quick-Buy: If a security closes higher for seven consecutive trading days, the algorithm triggers a buy signal regardless of the longer-term moving averages.
+(This transitions to a normal buy signal if the averages eventually cross, and sells on a 5% drop while in the quick-buy state.)

 That is the extent of the algorithms:

-• Possibly buy when a security is consistently advancing.
+• Buy when a security is consistently advancing (Quick-Buy).

-• Possibly sell a security if it drops significantly and too fast for a reasonable response from the moving averages.
+• Sell a security immediately if it drops significantly and too fast for the moving averages to react (Stop-Loss).

 Performance